-The SFCR (including the QRTs attached to it) has been prepared in accordance with Law 237/2015 on the authorization and supervision of insurance and reinsurance activities, as amended and supplemented, and with Norm 21/2016 on reporting on insurance and/or reinsurance activities, as amended and supplemented.
+The SFCR (including the QRTs attached to it) has been prepared in accordance with Law no. 237/2015 on the authorization and supervision of insurance and reinsurance activities, as amended and supplemented, and with ASF Norm no. 21/2016 on reporting on insurance and/or reinsurance activities, as amended and supplemented.